 We maintain a defined contribution employee retirement plan for our employees.
-Our 401(k) plan is intended to qualify as a tax-qualified plan under Section 401 of the Code so that contributions to our
+Our 401(k) plan is intended to qualify as a tax-qualified plan under Section 401 of the Code.
+The employee contribution can be made pre-tax 401(k) or after-tax Roth 401(k).

-401(k) plan, and income earned on such contributions, are not taxable to participants until withdrawn or distributed from the 401(k) plan.
 The 401(k) plan provides for employer matching contributions equal to (1) 100% of employee deferral contributions up to a deferral rate of 3% of compensation plus (2) 50% of employee deferral contributions up to a deferral rate of an additional 2% of compensation.

-OFFER LETTER AND EMPLOYMENT AGREEMENTS
+EMPLOYMENT AGREEMENTS